NRGDEAD/Cue2cu2/README.md

 -o=-00:13:37
 ```
 Note: resulting output range is limited to 00:00:00 - 99:59:74 and will be clipped if either boundary is crossed.
+#### -os OFFSET_SELECT, --offset-select OFFSET_SELECT
+Select the variables the offset will be applied to instead of the default audio only.
+Capitalization and order is arbitrary.
+Variables are represented by single letters: A (audio tracks and pregap), E (track end), S (size), D (data1).
+Example to select everything: -os DAES
+#### -1, --stdout
+Output to stdout instead of a CU2 file named after the binary image file.
+#### -q, --quiet
+Supress warning messages that don't hinder the program from continuing.
 ## Output and compatibility
 ### Modes
 #### Compatibility mode